Blodgett Hall, Room 200

 A major in history prepares students for graduate study in the discipline as well as for the intellectual demands of many other professions, including law, education, journalism, civil service, banking, and business.
 History majors bring to their careers highly valued abilities in research and writing, along with a sophisticated knowledge of world affairs.

 Students taking 12 credits in history with high academic achievement will be invited to join Phi Alpha Theta, the national honor society in history.

 To graduate with honors in history the history major must maintain a GPA of 3.5 in history courses, fulfill all requirements of the major, including the senior research seminar, demonstrate reading competence in a foreign language equivalent to two years of study at the university level, and fulfill all regular requirements for graduation.

 To graduate with honors in history the history major must maintain a GPA of 3.5 in history courses, fulfill all requirements of the major, including the senior research seminar, and achieve a GPA of at least 3.5 in two advanced courses that fulfill the research/historiography requirement.

 Scholar Teacher Education Program (STEP)

-The History Department in association with the Adelphi University Ruth S. Ammon School of Education offers a unique combined baccalaureate/master’s five year program (B.A. or B.S./MA) which allows a student to major in History and also fulfill courses in education that will lead to New York State teaching certification.
-See The Master of Arts Programs in English, Mathematics, Science and Social Studies Education, Ruth S. Ammon School of Education .
+The History Department in association with the Adelphi University College of Education and Health Sciences offers a unique combined baccalaureate/master’s five year program (B.A. or B.S./MA) which allows a student to major in History and also fulfill courses in education that will lead to New York State teaching certification.
+See The Master of Arts Programs in English, Mathematics, Science and Social Studies Education, College of Education and Health Sciences .